AceDataCloud/FluxAPI/README.md

 ### Application Process

 To use the API, you need to first apply for the corresponding service on the [Flux Images Generation API](https://platform.acedata.cloud/documents/6b9197c5-7a3f-4878-a43f-7f94e7e66394) page.
-After entering the page, click the "Acquire" button, as shown in the image below:
+After entering the page, click the "Acquire" button, as shown in the image:

 ![](https://cdn.acedata.cloud/q6ytrc.png)